Hubs-Foundation/hubs-discord-bot/README.md

 - Bridge text chat from the Discord channel into the Hubs room.
 - Bridge text chat from the Hubs room into the Discord channel.
-- Post links in Discord to media (images, videos, models) which are spawned in the Hubs room.
+- Post links in Discord to media (images, videos, models) which are pinned in the Hubs room.
 - Post in the Discord channel when someone joins or leaves the Hubs room, or if administrative stuff happens in the Hubs room.

 ### Great.
 I want to run this on my Discord server.